apache/arrow/docs/source/python/parquet.rst

                                  decryption_properties=decryption_properties)

-In order to create the encryption and decryption properties, a ``CryptoFactory`` should be created and initialized with KMS Client details, as described below.
+In order to create the encryption and decryption properties, a :class:`~pyarrow.parquet.CryptoFactory` should be created and initialized with KMS Client details, as described below.

 KMS Client
 ~~~~~~~~~~

-The master encryption keys should be kept and managed in a production-grade KMS
+The master encryption keys should be kept and managed in a production-grade
-system, deployed in user's organization.
-Using Parquet encryption requires
+Key Management System (KMS), deployed in the user's organization.
+Using Parquet
-implementation of a client class for the KMS server.
+encryption requires implementation of a client class for the KMS server.
-Any KmsClient implementation should implement the following informal interface:
+Any KmsClient implementation should implement the informal interface
+defined by :class:`~pyarrow.parquet.KmsClient` as following:

 .. code-block:: python

-   class KmsClient:
-      def wrap_key(self, key_bytes, master_key_identifier):
-         """Wrap a key - encrypt it with the master key."""
-            raise NotImplementedError()

-      def unwrap_key(self, wrapped_key, master_key_identifier):
-         """Unwrap a key - decrypt it with the master key."""
-         raise NotImplementedError()

    class MyKmsClient(pq.KmsClient):